 After that, I received an email asking me to attend Interview Day.
 I was told to dress comfortably and show off my style so I arrived at the Naval Shipyard in Philadelphia (it's incredibly stunning there, by the way) in this outfit with some heeled booties and a black purse.
-When I checked in, I discovered that only two people were being interviewed for each position.
 The group of us being interviewed were then taken to a cozy space with refreshments while we waited to be called for our interview.

 The actual interview was super chill.
 The interviews for the various positions all occur at the same time in the same room, so you’re surrounded by a number of people.
 I sat down and introduced myself to the interviewer.
 He was incredibly nice and it was very conversational.
 After 30 minutes, I moved to the table behind me to talk to someone else.
 Both of them were people I would be working with if I ended up doing the internship.
 Fun fact, my stickies fell off during the interview so I was going #freethenip the whole time I talked to them.
 See my “Pastiez” highlight for more.